sla-ppy/sla-ppy.com/README.md

 ## Description:
-*I've always wanted my very own corner on the internet where I can share almost anything that I'd like to.
+*I've always wanted my very own corner on the internet where I can share almost anything that I'd like to.<br>
 This project is me making this ambition a reality for myself.*
 <br>
 <br>